-- What do I want to change about my instruction that will effectively impact student learning? - What is my personal learning necessary to make that change? - What are the measures of success?
+Step 1: Write Professional Growth Goal 1 (from Domain 2 or 3) • What do I want to change about my instruction that will effectively impact student learning?
+What is my personal learning necessary to make that change? • What is my personal learning necessary to make that change?What are the measures of success?

-Action Plan

-Professional Learning Strategies/Actions Resources/Support Targeted

-Professional Learning Strategies/Actions Completion Date

-Demonstrable:

-Identify the documentation inte our professional

-growth.

-Artifacts Self-Assessment PLC documents Ongoing Self-

-Reflection

-Certificate of Teaming with Colleague Logs Observation

-Completion Data

-Other: (please specify)
+Action Plan Professional Learning Strategies/Actions Resources/Support Targeted Completion Date Demonstrable: Identify the documentation i ntended to demonstrate y our professional growth. □ Artifacts □ Self-Assessment □ PLC documents □ Ongoing Self- Reflection ☐ Certificate of Completion ☐ Teaming with Colleague □ Logs ☐ ObservationData □ Other: (please specify)